jayanthVishwas/fetch-rewards/README.md

 # Receipt Processor

-Calculates the points for given receipt.
+Calculates the points for a given receipt.

 ## Prerequisites